RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 CSV format.
 Select the De Bilt weather station, select the average temperature records and choose a year for which you want to create a temperature graph.
-Download the data and verify that you have in fact one full year's worth of data (hint: files can be viewed in text editors).
+Download the data and verify that you have in fact one full year's worth of data (files can be viewed in text editors).
 The downloaded file starts with a so-called header that contains meta-data.
 This meta-data allows you to correctly interpret the raw data in the rest of the file.